daor95/book-exercise-docs/labmodule10/README-CDA.md

 - PIOT-CDA-10-004: The **DeviceDataManager** class was updated to transmit sensor and system performance data from the CDA to the GDA using MQTT.
 The `_handleUpstreamTransmission()` method was implemented to handle message publishing via the MQTT client.
 This method is now invoked within both `handleSensorMessage()` and `handleSystemPerformanceMessage()` to ensure outgoing data is forwarded appropriately.
 Additionally, the system monitors temperature sensor readings against configured thresholds, triggering an immediate actuation event if a floor or ceiling limit is exceeded.
 Integration was tested using the SenseHAT emulator and a running local MQTT broker, confirming correct data transmission and actuator activation upon simulated threshold breaches.

+- PIOT-CDA-10-100: The code updates within the labmodule10 branch were reviewed and verified.
+All part01, part02 and part3 applicable unit and integration tests were executed successfully, ensuring the correctness of the implementation.
+A git merge was performed between labmodule10 and the primary branch, followed by pushing the merged changes to the remote repository.
+Finally, the merge was verified using "git log --oneline default", confirming that the merge history was correctly logged.